Split S

-The split S is an Aerobatic maneuver and an air combat maneuver mostly used to disengage from combat.
-To execute a split S, the pilot half-rolls their aircraft inverted and executes a descending half-loop, resulting in level flight in the opposite direction at a lower altitude.
+The split S is an aerobatic maneuver and an air combat maneuver mostly used to disengage from combat.
+To execute a split S, the pilot half-rolls their aircraft such that it becomes inverted and executes a descending half-loop, resulting in level flight in the opposite direction at a lower altitude.

 Description

 The split S is taught to be used in dogfighting when the pilot has the opportunity to withdraw from battle.
 It can be an effective tactic to prevent an enemy behind (between four o'clock and eight o'clock positions) from gaining a missile lock-on while one is disengaging from a fight.

 The split S is contrasted with the Immelmann turn, which is an ascending half-loop that finishes with a half-roll out, resulting in level flight in the opposite direction at a higher altitude.
 The split S is also called a reversed Immelmann turn and can also be written with a hyphen: split-S. In basic terms, the Immelmann and split S are very similar, both accomplishing the same reversal in course, but the split S exchanges altitude to gain speed, while the Immelmann turn exchanges speed to gain altitude.